bkager/Tiny-node-cookbook/informational-node-vs-browser.md

 Lastly, go back to the MDN docs page for the Console API and look towards the bottom for a chart labelled "Browser compatibility".
 It's there because different web browsers are all separate programs which offer their own features.
 A Web API provided by Chrome isn't guaranteed to exist in Safari!
 The extensions that browsers make to JavaScript aren't standardized the way the JavaScript language itself is.
 The `function` keyword will work the same in any JavaScript runtime, but the `console` may be a bit different from one browser to the next.
 Notice that even on a much-used feature like the console, there's a bit of variation from one browser to the next in what's supported.

 In practice, browsers largely have the same features and agree on how to implement them, enough so that you don't really need to worry about cross-browser differences for the purposes of this cookbook.
-But it's good to be aware of the issue, and it's a useful reminder here that we're looking at things that different runtime environments add their own extensions to basic JavaScript syntax.
+But it's good to be aware of the issue, and it's a useful reminder here that we're looking at extensions that different runtime environments make to standard JavaScript syntax.

 &nbsp;